prabowo02/prabowo02.github.io/_docs/content/posts/sum_cnk_xk.md

 ---

-Have you ever been doing your grocery then suddenly felt the need to compute:
+Have you ever felt the need to compute:

 $$\sum_{i=0}^N \binom{N}{i} i^K $$